garrettstrohm/gearlist/README.md

 ### Sign Up Screen
-- Users can sign up with a new account.
+- Users can sign up and create a new account.

 <img width="1440" alt="Screen Shot 2022-01-27 at 10 23 52 AM" src="https://user-images.githubusercontent.com/89401426/151420036-e280b742-b6df-4813-a394-b4e175b179a0.png">